mvaganov/CmdLineAsteroids/notes.md

 	this reproducability is extremely useful for simulation debugging.
 It isn't a high-quality random number generator for statistically robust simulations, but it is very fast.
 If you want a higher quality generator that is a little bit slower, look up the SplitMix32 algorithm.
-Like the other singleton classes, this one has a separate static API for convenience, and can also be created as an instance for specific number sequences.
+Like my other singleton classes, this one has a separate static API for convenience, and can also be created as an instance for specific number sequences.

 ### scene
 src/MrV/Time.cs